eslint/rfcs/designs/2023-rule-performance-dashboard/README.md

 Exposure of the timing object requires only a few changes in the Linter and CLI engline.

 The timing is already collected in `lib/linter/timing.js`.
 Note, that the function requires the extra input paramter `filename`.
 For the function itself, the only change is that we now *persist* that information in the `lintTimesPerRule` object, which stores the detailed *per file per rule* lint times under the **lintTimes** key.
-An extra function `getLintTime()` is returned to the linter to retrieve this object.

 The linter `lib/linter/linter.js` retrieves the timing data only when `TIMING` is enabled (i.e. from the ESLint CLI).